Oxlotus/PyMadLibs/README.md

 In the content of the file, I use what I call 'cues' to trigger the application's behavior of prompting the user for parts of speech.
 All cues are encased in a set of curly brackets {}.
 (Spaces are **NOT** supported!)

 ### Examples
+In the first example below, the application wouldn't prompt the user to enter anything and would print back the exact string from the text file.)
 > The cat jumped over the {big noun}.

-(The above example wouldn't prompt the user to enter anything and would print back the exact string from the text file.)
+In the below example, the application would prompt the user to enter a noun.)
 > The cat jumped over the {noun}.
-(The above example would prompt the user to enter a noun.)